 Let us begin with some notations and background.
-We say that $(X,T)$ is a topological dynamical system (TDS) if $X$ is a compact metric space and $T$ is a continuous mapping from $X$ to itself.
+We say that $(X,T)$ is a topological dynamical system (TDS) if $X$ is a compact metric space and $T:X\to X$ is a continuous map.
 Denote the set of all $T$-invariant probability measures supported on $X$ by $\mathcal{M}(X,T)$.